-James Roberts is an articling student at Counter and, at this point, a firm fixture in our office (no pun intended).
+James Roberts is a gifted tax litigator and, at this point, a firm fixture in our office (no pun intended).
 He began working with us as a summer student in 2016, helping to research and write three “Practical Insights” sections that Thomson Reuters had asked Peter and Yoni to contribute to its Tax Disputes & Resolution Centre; he learned a lot about tax shelters, judicial review, and civil tax penalties, and he learned a lot about Counter.

 Apparently, he liked what he found because we never quite managed to evict James.
 Even when he’s in school, he can still be found working alongside the team in the office.
 But we don’t mind letting him squat: James is always ready to do whatever is necessary to pull out a win for Counter, and we’re grateful.
 Competition, relentlessness, and teamwork are all second nature to him after a lifetime of playing hockey and rugby, and any number of hours digging through case files is still a lot less painful than rugby.